vishnukumarbp/algorithmsjs/README.md

 ### Sliding Window:
+This pattern involves creating a window which can be either an array or number from one position to another.
+Based on a certain condition, the window either increases or closes (a new window is created).
+This pattern is very effect when we have to create a subset of an array/string.

 #### Problem - Sliding Window - maxSubarraySum
 Given an array of integers and a number, write a function called maxSubarraySum, which finds the maximum sum of a subarray with the length of the number passed to the function.